Written by Christine Zimmermann, Atlas Consultant and Retired Director of Curriculum and Instruction, NJ

 - Professional development in Atlas for all administrators and curriculum writers

-- Our first half-day professional development sessions were delivered by a Rubicon staff member to representative groups of PreK-5 and 6-12 administrators and teachers
+- Our first half-day professional development sessions were delivered by an Atlas staff member to representative groups of PreK-5 and 6-12 administrators and teachers

 - Subsequent PD was given by district administrators or teacher “Atlas experts”